-- 1. When you select RESTART PHONE from the Admin Procedures Screen, the deskphone displays a confirmation screen asking if you are sure you want to restart the deskphone. - 2.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select RESTART PHONE from the Admin Procedures screen, the deskphone displays a confirmation screen asking if you are sure you want to restart the deskphone. - 3.
 Press No to return to the Admin Procedures screen without restarting the deskphone.
 Press Yes to proceed with the registration steps covered in the Power-Up and Reset Operation (Dynamic Addressing Process) on page 22.